sunitparekh/sunitblog/data/sunitblog/posts/what-should-be-the-sprint-duration/what-should-be-the-sprint-duration.md

 The above factors help in defining the Sprint cycle and help deliver sizeable number of features to production considering distributed team overheads.
 Balancing pure development effort vs. all other non-development effort is the key here, otherwise the team will deliver lesser features against effort spent on non-development activities.

-In my view, for co-located teams or 2 location distributed teams with healthy overlap time and at intermediate level of agile engineering practices I would suggest 2 week sprint duration.
+> In my view, for co-located teams or distributed teams with healthy overlap time and at intermediate level of agile engineering practices I would suggest 2 week sprint duration.
 And for highly distributed team which is mostly new to Agile (and CD) practices, I recommend 4 weeks of initial Sprint duration.

 Philosophy of “shorter sprints are better” is not always right.
 Sometimes with shorter sprints and significant non-development effort, team’s stress level increases while stakeholder sees less deliverable, watch-out for such cases.

 ## Real-life project example

-On one of my project initially after project inception with distributed team in 4 location (US West Coast, Brussels, London, India) we started with 4 week sprint.
+> On one of my project initially after project inception with distributed team in 4 location (US West Coast, Brussels, London, India) we started with 4 week sprint.
 Our go-live was after 8 sprints (almost 7 months) and after that we moved to 3 week sprint and every 2 sprint release to production.
 We kept release every 2 sprint till we smooth out overall processes with multiple team having minimum overheads.
 After six months team re-visited release duration, and moved to releasing to production every sprint i.e. 3 weeks.
 However sprint duration was kept at 3 week only so release has some meaty features in it.